MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/cards-loop-component.md

 After you've met all the requirements, upgrade the Adaptive Card into a Loop component using the following steps:

-1. Ensure the Adaptive Card adheres to the [design guidelines](design-loop-components.md) to build an actionable and coherent Adaptive Card-based experience for your end users.
+1. Ensure that the Adaptive Card adheres to the [design guidelines](design-loop-components.md) to build an actionable and coherent Adaptive Card-based experience for your end users.
-1. To enable Loop component, add the URL that uniquely identifies the card in the [metadata.webUrl](https://adaptivecards.io/explorer/Metadata.html) property in the [Adaptive Card schema](https://adaptivecards.io/explorer/) to support portability via the Copy button present in the Loop component header.
+1. To enable Loop component, add the URL that uniquely identifies the card in the [metadata.webUrl](https://adaptivecards.io/explorer/Metadata.html) property in the [Adaptive Card schema](https://adaptivecards.io/explorer/).
+The `metadata.webUrl` property supports portability via the Copy button present in the Loop component header.

 ### Example